-Practically, the cameras are not designed for long exposure, by keeping the shutter opened for a long time, the volume of the light that hits the sensor will be massive, and the picture will be by no doubt overexposed.
+Practically, the cameras are not designed for long exposure, by keeping the shutter open for a long time, the volume of the light that hits the sensor will be massive, and the picture will be by no doubt overexposed.
 That’s why the ND filter, in this case, comes to help to block the light and enable us to open the shutter for a longer time.

 But, you need to be careful while buying the filters, you need to get a good brand and the holder to be comfortable and practical in use.
-There are many kinds of filters come with the gasket at their edges to prevent the light from affecting your exposure” Lee has this gasket” I, myself use Lee filters and NISI.
-Both are closed to each other in term of quality and price.
+There are many kinds of filters that come with the gasket at their edges to prevent the light from affecting your exposure” Lee has this gasket” I, myself use Lee filters and NISI.
+Both are closed to each other in terms of quality and price.
 But to me, I have replaced the Lee holder with NISI as NISI is more straightforward and practical in use from my perspective.

 3. Gaffer tape.

 It is a tape used by professional photographers and available online.
 This tape is dark enough to prevent light leaks as you should use it to cover all the possible area could cause light leaks meanwhile it is clean and doesn’t leave any gum behind when you remove it.

 As you are going to shot a long shutter based photo and you have already fixed your camera on top of a steady tripod as mentioned earlier, you don’t need to shake your camera by pressing the shutter release button yourself especially if you know that you need to keep pushing for more than 1second to minutes.
 This remote will keep your camera static.

 The Moment Of Truth: How to shot for long exposure?

 Now you have your camera set on the steady tripod, attached the shutter release cable remote, fixed the filter’s holder on the lens, and you are ready to go.

 Before you attach the filter you need to get a proper shot with proper exposure.